tytydraco/yessleep/out/The_Hair_Cream.md

 Three weeks later, Rustam sat behind the wheel of my car and his face was covered.
 He apologized, deeply, for not following my advice.
 He had, clearly, learned his lesson.

 Rustam still is the most reliable driver I’ve ever had.
 He doesn’t ask any questions, is quick at the wheel and isn’t opposed to getting into a scuffle if needed.
-He wears a baklava when he drives, but I don’t [mind](https://www.reddit.com/r/MJLPresents/comments/q2qjz1/%D2%93%D1%8B%D0%BB%D1%8B%D0%BC%D0%B8_%D2%9B%D0%BE%D0%BD%D0%B4%D1%8B%D1%80%D2%93%D1%8B/).
+He wears a balaclava when he drives, but I don’t [mind](https://www.reddit.com/r/MJLPresents/comments/q2qjz1/%D2%93%D1%8B%D0%BB%D1%8B%D0%BC%D0%B8_%D2%9B%D0%BE%D0%BD%D0%B4%D1%8B%D1%80%D2%93%D1%8B/).